omaar97/VMRobotControl.jl/README.md

 # Manually building documentation

-We recommend [reading the docs online](docs-dev-url), but you can also build them locally.
+We recommend [reading the docs online][docs-dev-url], but you can also build them locally.
 To do so, activate the docs environment, from the `VMRobotControl.jl` folder:
 ```